jesicag/InvertedIndex/ReadME.md

 # Basic Inverted Index for Bible Search
->Bible serch in basic inverted index using Django Framework
+>Bible search in basic inverted index using Django Framework.
+Inverted index method applied in this project is proximity index.

 ![](homepage.png)